lsantanen/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

     -   Never mind, I was confused about the presentation of the graph the graph will just have the points all in black

 -   Now need to change the code for the second analysis

+#### 11/5/2025

+-   Graphed the LFC of G2 vs G1 (reverse of what was done above)

+-   Have to create figures

+    -   Figure 1: GO Enrichment Plots

+    -   Figure 2: REVIGO Results Scatter Plots

+    -   Figure 3: LFC Graphs

+-   Look back at code from HW1 to see how to best combine graphs into nice figures

+-   Created a pdf where each graph is on its own page - emailed Steve to see if there was a way to fix this

+    -   Because of where my home directory is set, the pdfs saved into `mydata` but I moved them into `mydocs`